A year ago in the Times-Herald

 More information can be found at Saskjobs.ca or by calling 1-877-727-5306.

-The Moose Jaw Fire Department responded to two calls for service between 7 a.m.
-Tuesday and 7 a.m.
-Wednesday.
+The Moose Jaw Police Service received nine parking complaints, responded to two alarms, executed two warrants and did three curfew checks between 7 a.m.
+Wednesday and 7 a.m.
+Thursday.